Facing

 When

-will embrace and hug the warrior that speared the lion first.
+would embrace and hug the warrior that speared the lion first.

-strap.
+strap often given to a victor.
 The warrior would wear this ornament during the milk

-ceremony, meat ceremony, and so on.
+ceremony, meat ceremony, etc.

 The